 However, for new loan applicants and refinancing applicants, the new rate framework will have a direct impact on the rates after January 2, 2015.

-Amidst the uncertainties on the rates, home buyers should always be a step ahead by comparing all the rates from banks before making a decision on which loan to apply for.
-For those who fear higher rates after the implementation of the new rate, you can safe guard your low rates now by switching or getting a fixed rate loan.
-Doing so can also remove some of the intimidation factor from the home buying process.
+Amidst the uncertainties on the rates, homebuyers should always be a step ahead by comparing all the rates from banks before making a decision on which loan to apply for.
+For those who fear higher rates after the implementation of the new rate, you can safeguard your low rates now by switching or getting a fixed-rate loan.
+Doing so can also remove some of the intimidation factors from the home buying process.